aldolammel/Arma-3-Ethics-Minefields-Script/README.md

 - Added > Explosive device preset's intensity: "lowest";
 - Improvement > Limited Anti-Material is a specific doctrine called "LAM";
+- Improvement > Hybrid minefields (HY) with LAM subdoctrine is called "LHY";
 - Improvement > Debug monitor now is saying when a kill zone starts to plant its explosives, and when the whole script execution is done;
 - Documentation has been updated.